weunhed/whatimlearning/README.md

   I haven't learned JS yet but I'll keep you guys updated with daily updates!
   If you need helo please contact me @weunhed on discord or Instagram!!
+  Ps.
+I forgot to save the pricing panel! so sorry